 Each session, you will be required to take a minimum of 4 credits and a maximum of 6 (if you enroll in the Paris Field Study).
 You are required to take 4 credits of French language each term.
 Students at the intermediate level or higher will meet that requirement by enrolling in a 3 credit French language course plus 1 credit of conversation French.

-In order to receive financial aid, you will need to enroll in at least 6 credits, either in just session I or across session I and II.
+In order to receive financial aid, you will need to enroll in at least 6 credits.

 Classes